 UNITED STATES MARINE CORPS BIRTHDAY

 The recruiting headquarters was in the Tun Tavern on Water Street in Philadelphia, which is considered to be the birthplace of the Marines.

 In his birthday greeting more than 70 years ago, General Alexander Vandegrift, our 18th Commandant noted that “A birthday is a fitting time to peer backward – and forward.”
 That year, Marines reflected on an extraordinary year in combat during their amphibious drive across the Pacific.
 Despite the challenges and the horrific conditions, Marines prevailed at Guam, Saipan, and Peleliu.
 On 10 November 1944, Marines looked back with pride on their accomplishment – confident in their ability to meet future challenges.

 In 2004, 20,000 Marines deployed to Al Anbar Province, Iraq – many Marines celebrated the birthday in places like Fallujah, Ramadi, and Al Qaim while decisively engaged in combat.
-That year, Marines also responded to the crisis in the Pacific following a tsunami which claimed the lives of more than 200,000 people.
+That year, Marines also responded to the crisis in the Pacific following a tsunami claiming the lives of more than 200,000 people.
 On 10 November 2004, Marines looked back with pride on their accomplishments – confident in their ability to meet future challenges.

-HOW TO OBSERVE
+HOW TO OBSERVE MARINE CORPS BIRTHDAY

-In 1921, General John Archer Lejeune, 13th Commandant of the Marine Corps, initiated the tradition of publishing a reminder of honorable service to all Marine commands on the anniversary of the Corps birth.
+In 1921, General John Archer Lejeune, 13th Commandant of the Marine Corps, initiated the tradition of publishing a reminder of honorable service to all Marine commands on the anniversary of the Corps’ birth.